YoobeeWebTutors/javascript-manual/src/07-functions.md

 ## Calling a function

-We can invoke a function, by *calling* it.
+We can invoke or execute a function, by *calling* it.
 A function call looks like this:

 * `alert()`